Firefighters called out as blaze breaks out at Sheffield takeaway premises

 The pictures, taken by a reader, show firefighters at the scene of the Chaayé Paani takeaway at Attercliffe, after a blaze had been reported to South Yorkshire Fire and Rescue service this afternoon.

-Pictures show dark smoke billowing from the building as firefirefighters deal with the blaze at the site, which is on the Sycamore Centre, Attercliffe Common Road, and close to Ice Sheffield.
+Pictures show dark smoke billowing from the building as firefighters deal with the blaze at the site, which is on the Sycamore Centre, Attercliffe Common Road, and close to Ice Sheffield.

 Other pictures show flames shooting out of a duct in the site of the premises.